Air-operated piston pumps put the squeeze on viscous liquids.

 Hall-effect and reed switches are available for end-of-stroke sensing.
 And units with built-in linear-displacement transducers can provide position feedback to a PLC or other controller.

-Information for this story provided by Steve Santoriello of Allenair Corp.
+Information for this article provided by Steve Santoriello of Allenair Corp.
 Contact the company at (516) 747-5450 or visit www.allenair.com.